rjpw/rjpw.github.io/_posts/2015-3-2-managing-visualization-state.md

 ## Example - D3 meets React and Angular

 In an example to come soon, we will combine D3 for visualization with React for stateless rendering and Angular for application coordination.
-For a preview of the concepts follow [this link](https://egghead.io/lessons/integrating-components-with-d3-and-angularjs) to a video of a whirlwind coding sesion from Joe Maddalone of Egghead.io where he deftly pulls together exactly these technologies.
+For a preview of the concepts follow [this link](https://egghead.io/lessons/integrating-components-with-d3-and-angularjs) to a video of a whirlwind coding session from Joe Maddalone of Egghead.io where he deftly pulls together exactly these technologies.

 <!---
 Discuss the need to understand the value of visualization lifecycle and *Immediate* vs *Retained* Mode rendering.